Help Your Teen Avoid Drug-laced FoodLast Updated: Friday, January 31, 2020

 In 2014, a California teacher was arrested after bringing marijuana-laced food to an after-work potluck.
 Several partygoers reportedly got sick.

-Unfortunately, eating marijuana is more dangerous than smoking it.
+Unfortunately, eating marijuana cam be more dangerous than smoking it.
 The effects from smoking marijuana only take minutes.
 Edibles, however, take between 1-3 hours because food is absorbed into the bloodstream through the liver.
 The amount of THC, the active ingredient in marijuana, is very difficult to measure and is often unknown in food, making overdose (especially if you don’t know you’re consuming weed-laced food) more likely.

 If you’re nervous about your teens accidentally consuming drug-laced foods at a party, make sure you share the quick tips below with them before they head out: